Palestinian state recognition is a one shot opportunity for Starmer

 Keir Starmer will need to weigh up whether the timing of recognition of a Palestinian state is more important for the peace process in the Middle East or his own domestic political problems, says David Maddox

-Keir Starmer will go into his emergency cabinet meeting this week under immense political pressure to change government policy and recognise a Palestinian state.
+Keir Starmer will go into his emergency cabinet meeting this afternoon under immense political pressure to change government policy and recognise a Palestinian state.

+The discussion in the cabinet meeting will be part of a wider plan for peace which the prime minister will lay out to senior ministers.
+Sir Keir will be outlining details – not yet public – of a Europe-led peace plan for the Middle East which he has put together with President Emmanuel Macron of France and German chancellor Friedrich Merz –his so-called E3 partners.

-The question which will be troubling the prime minister though will not be whether he wants to recognise Palestine as a country, but determining when formal recognition will have maximum effect.
+But, in the end, the question which will be troubling Sir Keir will not be whether he wants to recognise Palestine as a country, but determining when formal recognition will have maximum effect.

+This is why today’s cabinet meeting will be about setting a pathway to recognition, rather than doing it immediately.

 The problem is that recognising a state is a one-time move.
 Unlike a Brexit agreement or a trade deal, there is no going back to rework some of the details further down the line – with this, there is no room for error.